cancel

 I wanted to export a customer list from Quickbooks, update then import aagain

-We appreciate you for coming back and providing in-depth details about exporting your customer list in QuickBooks Online (QBO), Steve.
+We appreciate you coming back and sharing details about exporting your customer list in QuickBooks Online (QBO), Steve.

 When importing customer data, QBO identifies duplicate customer names from your CSV files.
 Imported contacts won’t overwrite existing entries, so it's important to delete any incorrect imports before re-importing to prevent duplicate records.

-If there are already double entries on your customer lists in QBO, we can make them inactive by batch actions.
+If there are already double entries on your customer lists, we can make them inactive by batch actions in the program.
 Here's how:

 1. Go to Sales and choose Customers.